abdul0haleem/splunk-siem-universal-forwarder/README.md

 The received events can then be searched and monitored through **Splunk Search & Reporting**, demonstrating the successful completion of the Windows log collection and centralized monitoring process.

+## 🧠 Skills Earned

+Through this project, the following practical skills were developed:

+* **Splunk Enterprise installation and configuration**
+* **Splunk Universal Forwarder installation and configuration**
+* **SIEM architecture and log management concepts**
+* **Windows event log collection and monitoring**
+* **Configuration of Splunk receiving ports**
+* **Configuration of Deployment Server and Receiving Indexer settings**
+* **Log forwarding between Windows endpoints and a centralized SIEM**
+* **Splunk Search & Reporting and Data Summary usage**
+* **Identification and monitoring of Windows hosts and log sources**
+* **Basic troubleshooting and verification of SIEM log ingestion**

+## 🔑 Key Learnings

+This project provided practical experience in deploying a basic **SIEM environment** and understanding how endpoint logs are centralized for security monitoring.
+It demonstrated the role of **Splunk Enterprise** as the central platform and the **Universal Forwarder** as the log collection and forwarding component.

+The project also provided an understanding of how **Windows Application, Security, and System events** can be collected and viewed through a centralized interface.
+Configuring the receiving port, Deployment Server, and Receiving Indexer helped develop an understanding of communication between the endpoint and SIEM server.

+The verification process using **Data Summary** and **Search & Reporting** demonstrated how security analysts can identify connected hosts, examine log sources, review event counts, and search collected events for monitoring and investigation.

+## ✅ Conclusion

+The project successfully demonstrated the implementation of a basic **SIEM lab using Splunk Enterprise and Splunk Universal Forwarder**.
+Splunk Enterprise was installed and configured as the centralized SIEM platform, while the Splunk Universal Forwarder was deployed on a **Windows 11 endpoint** to collect and forward Windows event logs.

+The successful appearance of the Windows host **DESKTOP-LHM0G2V**, along with the **Application, Security, and System** log sources in Splunk Enterprise, confirmed that the log collection and forwarding process was working successfully.

+Overall, the project provided valuable hands-on experience with **SIEM deployment, centralized log collection, Windows event monitoring, Splunk configuration, and basic security monitoring**, establishing a practical foundation for further **SOC and security operations activities**.